-What do you think is more important to building a body you want, your diet or your workouts?
+Which do you think is more important to building a body you want, your diet or your workouts?

 Many say it’s 80% diet and 20% working out.
 As an experienced personal trainer, I say it’s 100% each.
 To get the results you want, your diet must align with your workouts.

-Likewise, you can eat 100% clean and healthy but if you’re not training in the gym multiple times a week with enough intensity, then you won’t be stressing your muscles enough to get them to grow.
+Likewise, you can eat 100% clean and healthy, but if you’re not training in the gym multiple times a week with enough intensity, then you won’t be stressing your muscles enough to get them to grow.

 The holy grail of body transformation is to be able to lose fat and build muscle at the same time.
-We are inspired by those amazing transformations we see on the internet and we think everyone achieved their results by transforming a fat cell into a muscle cell.
+We are inspired by those amazing transformations we see on the internet, and we think everyone achieved their results by transforming a fat cell into a muscle cell.